How to Record System Audio on Mac (When Shift+Cmd+5 Won't)

 Will a future macOS update fix this?

-As of May 2026, no shipping macOS exposes system audio recording in the native tools (Shift+Command+5, Screenshot, QuickTime).
-Plan around "virtual audio device, or an app that supports it" for now.
+As of May 2026, no shipping macOS exposes system audio recording in the native tools (Shift + Command + 5, Screenshot, QuickTime).
+Apple has gradually added more privacy gates around audio, not fewer.
+Plan around "virtual audio device, or an app that supports it" for the foreseeable future.

 Does Qureco change my Mac's sound settings?

-No. Qureco handles audio internally without routing through a virtual audio device, so it doesn't change your sound output device.
-No revert step required after recording.
+No. Qureco handles audio internally without routing through a virtual audio device, so it doesn't touch your system output device.
+No revert step required after recording, and no risk of accidentally muting your next call.

 Recap

-• The Mac's built-in screen recorders (Shift+Command+5 / QuickTime) can't capture system audio — that's the design.
+• The Mac's built-in screen recorders (Shift + Command + 5 / QuickTime) can't capture system audio — by design, not by accident

-• The free solution is Qureco Screen Recorder.
-No virtual audio device needed — just install, hit record, and the screen and system audio are captured together.
-Unlimited recording time, no watermark.
+• The fastest free fix is Qureco Screen Recorder: no virtual audio device, just install, hit record, and screen + system audio + mic are captured together.
+Unlimited recording time, no watermark

-• If you'd rather wire it up yourself, the BlackHole + Audio MIDI route works — for people who don't mind running into each pitfall along the way.
+• If you'd rather wire it up yourself, the BlackHole + Audio MIDI route works — for people who don't mind hitting each pitfall along the way and remembering to revert their sound output after every session

-Install the free version, run one short test recording to confirm the other person's voice is captured, and you'll be set for the next real meeting.
+Install the free version, run one short test recording to confirm the other person's voice actually got captured, and you're set for the next real meeting.

 Qureco